West Cape May School District: History

 In 2020, the West Cape May district began sharing a superintendent with the Cape May City School District.
-In Summer 2021, Zachary Palombo became the shared superintendent of both the Cape May City and West Cape May districts.
+In Summer 2021, Zachary Palombo became the shared superintendent of the two districts.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "DE", the fifth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

+Circa 2022, the West Cape May district began having its Pre-Kindergarten students attend school in the Cape May school.
+In 2025, the administrations of the Cape May and West Cape May districts were considering a merger.

 School

 West Cape May Elementary School serves students in grades PreK–6.
-The school had an enrollment of 82 students in the 2023–24 school year.
+The school had an enrollment of 76 students in the 2024–25 school year.
 It has a capacity of 117.

 Administration

 Core members of the district's administration are: